Cagayan de Oro: Japanese period and second American period

 On May 3, 1942, American and Philippine forces fought heroically against invading Japanese forces from Panay.
-Unable to resist the overwhelming and the better supplied Japanese, the allied forces retreated to more defensive positions outside the city.
+Unable to resist the overwhelming and the better supplied Japanese, the allied forces retreated to more defensible positions outside the city.
 The Japanese burned most of the city and took up residence at the Ateneo de Cagayan University, now Xavier University Grade School and used the ferry crossing near San Agustin Church.
+In addition, the Japanese also established at least three (likely more) "comfort stations" in the city, where enslaved local girls and teenagers were forced by Japanese soldiers into sexual slavery, which included routine gang-rapes and murders.

 The Japanese army implemented a scorch-earth policy.
 Filipino and American guerrilla forces fought back during this occupation and American planes bombed both the university and San Agustin church on October 10, 1944.
 The Japanese were never able to successfully move outside the city for any length of time due to the constant pressure and attacks from the Philippine resistant movement.
 Combined American and Free Philippine forces landed in Cagayan de Oro on May 10, 1945, three years and 7 days after the Japanese occupation.

 During this period the Japanese committed many atrocities against the local population of Cagayan de Oro, as they did throughout the Philippines.
 Colonel Fumio Suzuki and two hundred of his men escaped capture during the liberation of the city and withdrew into the mountainous jungle.
-They were caught two years later; only 38 survived by cannibalizing the Higaonon tribal people.
+They were caught two years later; only 38 survived, by cannibalizing the Higaonon tribal people.
 At least 70 people were eaten.

 A Cagayanon, the physician Antonio Julian Montalvan, was a member of an espionage team working for the return of Gen. Douglas MacArthur to the Philippines.
 Later, he became part of a Manila spy network.
 He was captured, tortured and decapitated by the Japanese.